 This guide is designed to help foundations thoughtfully and responsibly plan for a significant ramp up in giving and/or adjust to a sudden infusion of assets.
 Drawing on the experiences of a number of foundations that have undergone this transition, the primer addresses key considerations for foundation leadership in the areas of governance, staffing and operations, grantmaking and evaluation, investments, and tax and legal arenas.

-Across rural America, people are joining together to do something new and different.
-They are launching and growing community endowments.
-Community endowments resemble savings accounts that grow over time.
-Local residents are using the interest earned on these community endowments—and the local energy and leadership that come from building them—to improve the quality of life for people, organizations and the places they call home.
+Across rural America, people are joining together to launch and grow community endowments.
+Local residents are using the interest earned on these community endowments — and the local energy and leadership that come from building them — to improve the quality of life for people, organizations and the places they call home.
 This guide, Rural Fund Development 101, will help you understand the basics of community endowments and how to create one.

 This publication about Stewardship Principles and Practice Options to Strengthen Performance describe how corporate grantmakers can reflect these fundamental values in their governance, management and grantmaking.